The Employer’s guide to the types of leave in the UK

 Part-time workers also receive 5.6 weeks of holiday entitlement.
 However, because they work fewer days in a week, this will total fewer than 28 days of holiday overall.

 If a part-time worker works irregular hours, their holiday entitlement will be based on the number of hours worked, and pro-rated compared to what a full-time employee is entitled to.
-A unified payroll and HR software like Zelt handles these kinds of calculations automatically for each individual employee, so you don’t have to – which helps avoid human error and improve the overall employee experience.
+A unified payroll and HR software like Zelt handles these calculations automatically for each employee, so you don’t have to – which helps avoid human error and elevate employee experience.

 How to calculate holiday pay